sebastienros/parlot/docs/parsers.md

 ### ElseError

-Fails parsing with a custom error message.
+Fails parsing with a custom error message when the inner parser didn't match.

 ```c#
 Parser<T> ElseError(string message)